FuaadBashi/speech-to-text-AI-models-for-the-Somali-language/README.md

 - **[Data Sources](docs/data_sources.md)** - Dataset details
 - **[Architecture Decisions](docs/decisions.md)** - Design choices
 - **[src/README.md](src/README.md)** - Detailed module documentation
+-
+🧩 Part B – Infrastructure (Terraform)

+This project is accompanied by a Terraform-based infrastructure implementation (Part B of the assessment), designed to support training, evaluation, and deployment of the Somali ASR pipeline in a cloud environment.

+The infrastructure code provisions:

+  - Virtual Private Cloud (VPC)

+  - Public and private subnets

+  - Security groups

+  - Compute instances for model training and inference

+  - Auto Scaling Group for inference workloads

+  - Elastic Load Balancer

+  - NAT Gateway and Elastic IPs

+  - RDS MySQL database (metadata / experiment tracking)

+  - VPN / bastion host for secure access

+The Terraform configuration:

+  - Initializes successfully

+  - Validates without errors

+  - Generates a plan of 28 infrastructure resources

+Automated deployment is blocked due to an HTG Cloud endpoint limitation (*.htgclouds.com vs default *.myhuaweicloud.com).
+This is a platform constraint and not a configuration issue.
+The infrastructure code is production-ready and deployable via the HTG Cloud console or a provider with custom endpoint support.

+This repository focuses on the application layer (ASR), while the infrastructure code is maintained in the associated Terraform directory as part of the assessment submission.

 ## 🤝 Contributing